 The distribution and abundance of intertidal shore communities (i.e., rocky, sandy and muddy shores) are commonly surveyed using the transect method.
-An initial observation of the shore would assist in identifying representative sites for conducting the survey.
 Quantitative information such as species richness and diversity, abundance and density can be obtained from the transect method.
 The number of transects and replicates of quadrat and core sampling will depend on the objectives of the survey study.
 Reference should be made to previous studies on the number of samples to be taken as the number of samples can be site-specific.